devnotive/generic-api/README.md

 ## Setup

-Begin by including .idea in .gitignore
+Begin by uncommenting .idea and .env in .gitignore

 Make sure to install the dependencies: